Ruilin-Liang/EyePMD/README.md

 # EyePMD
-The dataset is based on clinical fundus images taken by portable cameras, containing glaucoma, diabetic retinopathy and age-related maculopathy
+The dataset contains glaucoma, diabetic retinopathy and age-related maculopathy.
+This dataset consists of clinical fundus images captured using a portable mobile-based fundus camera at the Ophthalmology Department of Zhejiang Provincial People's Hospital (Affiliated People's Hospital).

+All subjects provided informed consent and signed consent forms prior to participation.